How to Get Your Real Estate License

 TO OBTAIN YOUR LICENSE:

-1. 48-hour Pre-Exam and 24-hour Missouri Real Estate Practice Course – ReeceNichols Training will address this requirement as your pre-license school.
+- Complete the 48-hour Missouri Pre-Examination Course – ReeceNichols Training will address this requirement as your pre-license school.

-3. Schedule and Pass Exam - Once you have completed the 48-Hour Pre-Exam Course and ReeceNichols Training submits your information to PSI (Real Estate Testing Center), you will receive an email that you are eligible to schedule the exam.
+- Schedule and Pass Exam - Once you have completed the 48-Hour Pre-Exam Course and ReeceNichols Training submits your information to PSI (Real Estate Testing Center), you will receive an email that you are eligible to schedule the exam.
 Sign up for the National and State exam using the link provided in the email from PSI.
-You will need to create an account and sign up to take the MO Salesperson Examination.
-You will select Site Proctored as your test format and schedule your exam.
+You will need to create an account with your email as the Candidate ID.
 You may take the exam before or after the Practice Course.
 If needed, the school code is #10800.

-4. Find a Broker and Apply for License - Before you apply for your license, classes, fingerprints and test must be completed.
-You have six months to apply for your license after taking the 24-hour Practice Course.
+- Find a Broker and Apply for License - Before you apply for your license, classes, fingerprints and test must be completed.
+You have six months to apply for your license after completing the 24-hour Missouri Practice Course.

 TO OBTAIN YOUR DUAL LICENSE: